Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 You can buy Imodium capsules and tablets over the counter from most pharmacies, and even some supermarkets.
 However, Imodium Syrup is only available on prescription.

 Imodium typically relieves diarrhoea in 2 days.

 Imodium contains loperamide - a compound which belongs to a group of medicines called anti-motilities.
 This class of medicine slows down the movement of the bowel.

 Your intestines are the final stage of the digestive tract.
 They play a vital role in extracting remaining nutrients, vitamins and water from the digested food as it is pushed through the intestines.
 Small finger-like protrusions absorb the nutrients and pass them straight into the blood stream for the body to use.

 Surrounding the intestines are smooth muscles.
 These muscles contract in waves to push the digested food, known as chyme, through the intestines.
-As the faecal matter pushed through, the water and nutrients are absorbed and so the poo becomes drier and firm.
+As the faecal matter is pushed through, the water and nutrients are absorbed, and so the poo becomes drier and firm.